karmab/kcli-plan-samples/openshift4/README.md

-This repo provides a way for deploying ocp4 using an hybrid approach between upi and ipi, and by heavily leveraging kcli.
+This repo provides a way for deploying ocp4 using an alternative approach to ipi, and by heavily leveraging kcli.

 It's of course not supported in anyway by Red Hat.

 The initial target is ovirt/rhev and libvirt although the approach aims to be independent of the platform.

-This was also tested on kubevirt and openstack, aws and gcp.
+This was also tested on kubevirt, openstack, aws and gcp.

 The main features are:

-- deploy ocp using minimal infrastructure requirements.
-- no need for control over dns and pxe.
+- No need to control dns.
 Those elements are hosted as static pods on the master nodes.
-For cloud platforms, we use cloud public dns
+(For cloud platforms, we do use cloud public dns)
+- Easily customize the vms.
 - Multiple clusters can live on the same network.
-- Same procedure for libvirt, ovirt, openstack or kubevirt.
+- Single procedure for libvirt, ovirt, openstack or kubevirt.
-- No need to compile the installer to deploy on libvirt.
+- No need to compile the installer
 - No need to tweak libvirtd.
-- The vms can be connected to a real bridge on libvirt.
+- Vms can be connected to a real bridge

-## requirements
+## Requirements

-- openshift-install binary needs to be installed from https://mirror.openshift.com/pub/openshift-v4/clients/ocp
+- openshift-install binary installed (get it at https://mirror.openshift.com/pub/openshift-v4/clients/ocp)
-- pull secret
+- valid pull secret
 - ssh public key
 - kcli >= 14.12 (container or pip version if deploying on something else than libvirt)
 - direct access to the deployed vms.
 Use something like this otherwise `sshuttle -r your_hypervisor 192.168.122.0/24 -v`)
 - Target platform needs:
   - rhcos image ( *kcli download rhcosootpa* ).
 To test latest image, use instead *kcli download rhcoslatest* and set template variable in your parameter file
   - centos image ( *kcli download centos7* )
-- For libvirt, make sure qemu version supports fw_cfg (that means installing qemu-kvm-ev on centos for instance)
+- For libvirt, support for fw_cfg in qemu (install qemu-kvm-ev on centos for instance)
 - Target platform needs ignition support.
   - For ovirt/rhv, this either requires ovirt >= 4.3.4
 - On openstack, you will need to create a network with port security disabled (as we need a vip to be reachable on the masters).
 You will also need to create a port on this network and map it to a floating ip.
 Put the corresponding api_ip and public_api_ip in your parameter file.
 You can use [openstack.sh.sample](openstack.sh.sample) as a starting point.
 Finally, you will need to open relevant ports (80, 443, 6443 and 22623) in your security groups.